typedb/typedb/docs/pages/academy/4-data-loading/1-loading-files.md

 And this is what we will be talking about in this module.

 ## Loading files
 The first thing we need to build our knowledge base is to load our schema file.
-To load a file in GRAKN we will use the command line.
+To load a file in Grakn we will use the command line.
 In the VM, from the directory  `/grakn` you will  have to use the command

 `./graql console -k KEYSPACE -f FILE_TO_LOAD`